uclaml/DNDM/README.md

 # Pytorch Implementation of Discrete Non-Markov Diffusion Model (DNDM)

-This repository contains the official implementation of paper Fast Sampling via De-randomization for Discrete Diffusion Models.
+This repository contains the official implementation of the paper Fast Sampling via De-randomization for Discrete Diffusion Models.

 ## Abstract